 Welcome to Ragstone class.
-I am the class Teacher, Mr Shipway and every morning we are helped by Mrs Wenlock.
+I am the class Teacher, Mr Shipway and we are helped by Mrs GREGory, our Teaching assistant.

 I am to update this page regularly with pictures of the children's learning and information about what we are learning IN Ragstone class.

 We have been very creative, in Ragstone, this week!
 We created some firework inspired pictures and also created poppy ares as we have been learning about Remembrance Day.
 Have a look at the photographs, below!